 Grilled calamari with lemon and cilantro is one of those famously uncomplicated Mediterranean dishes.
-A simple and humble appetizer with pure flavours that just breathes vacation, beach and sunshine.
-This grilled calamari recipe is first marinated in Mediterranean flavours after which it comes together in just under 10 minutes.
+A simple and humble appetizer with pure flavors that just breathes vacation, beach and sunshine.
+This grilled calamari recipe is first marinated in Mediterranean flavors after which it comes together in just under 10 minutes.

 Calamari or squid?